mlswg/mls-protocol/draft-ietf-mls-protocol.md

 This mechanism allows the members of the group to derive and update shared keys with costs that scale as the log of the group size.

+## Operating Context

+MLS is designed to operate in the context described in
+{{?I-D.ietf-mls-architecture}}.
+In particular, we assume that the following services are provided:

+* A Delivery Service that routes MLS messages among the participants in the protocol.
+The following types of delivery are typically required:

+  * Pre-publication of KeyPackage objects for clients
+  * Broadcast delivery of Proposal and Commit messages to members of a group
+  * Unicast delivery of Welcome messages to new members of a group

+* An Authentication Service that enables group members to authenticate the credentials presented by other group members.

 ##  Change Log

 RFC EDITOR PLEASE DELETE THIS SECTION.